Azure-Samples/confidential-computing/vm-samples/README.md

 These scripts will build a sample CVM using PowerShell in a resource group with a 5-digit unique suffix (basename-abcde) and tag that resource group with comprehensive metadata including owner, OS type, and source repository information.

 BuildRandomCVM.ps1 will build a CVM with Customer Managed Key, Confidential Disk Encryption, a private VNet (no public IP) and deploy Azure Bastion for remote access over the Internet.
-It supports Windows Server 2022, Ubuntu 20.04, and RHEL 9.4 CVM images.
+It supports Windows Server 2022, Ubuntu 20.04 LTS, and RHEL 9.5 CVM images.
 The script automatically detects the GitHub repository URL from the local git configuration and includes it in resource tagging.
 It will then kick off an attestation inside the CVM and present back the output via Invoke-AzVMRunCommand

 Use at your own risk, no warranties implied